 Hose the driveway from the center toward the edges.
 Sprinkle the wet driveway with detergent and use a brush to scrub the surface clean.
 Hose off the soapy water and let it dry.

-Fill with Sealant
+Step 3: Fill Cracks with Sealant

 Concrete

-For Small (¼-inch wide) Cracks: For smaller cracks use a concrete filler or masonry crack elastomeric filler with a caulking gun.
+For Small (¼-Inch Wide) Cracks: For smaller cracks use a concrete filler or masonry crack elastomeric filler with a caulking gun.
 You can also add a layer of primer or a concrete bonding adhesive on the crack to create a bond between the driveway surface and the patching material.

 Choose a product with a flexible formulation so that it won’t pull away from the old concrete when it freezes and thaws.
 Work it into the crack with the help of a pointing trowel, push the compound in, and completely fill or “stuff” the crack.